-The Fund Balance Policy of the City of Yakima is authorized, approved by, the City Council.
-The purposes of this Policy are:
+The Fund Balance Policy of the City of Yakima is authorized, approved by, the City Council to:

-- To establish reserve objectives and parameters necessary to safeguard public funds entrusted to the City of Yakima, - To articulate City Council's intent for the governance over city finances - To communicate clear policy and strategy guidelines for city financial administration - To demonstrate to citizens, taxpayers and voters a transparent and accountable stewardship plan. - To establish a fund balance target for the General Fund and an operating reserve requirement for the Enterprise Funds.
+- To establish reserve objectives and parameters necessary to safeguard public funds entrusted to the City of Yakima. - To articulate City Council's intent for the governance over city finances. - To communicate clear policy and strategy guidelines for city financial administration. - To demonstrate to citizens, taxpayers and voters a transparent and accountable stewardship plan. - To establish a fund balance target for the General Fund and an operating reserve requirement for the Enterprise Funds.